pudimlucy/CS50ai/week5/traffic/README.md

     -> Altered hidden layer nodes to NUM_CATEGORIES*8.
     -> loss on small db: 1.0248, loss on main db: 0.2344
     -> Dramatic change in accuracy of 0.9 on main db, however far slower and less accurate given smaller category range.

+5. Traffic 2.4
+    -> Altered hidden layer nodes to NUM_CATEGORIES*16, pool size to 4 by 4, hidden layer dropout rate to 0.05 and input dropout to 0.1.
+    -> loss on small db: 0.0028, loss on main db: 0.3867
+    -> Decided to change my approach, by dramatically decreasing dropout rate and doubling the number of hidden layer nodes, increasing the pool size for time sake.
+As expected, the model did overfit: the accuracy in the 10th epoch was 0.94, but in the evaluation stage 0.92.
+Nonetheless, overall accuracy did increase, also seemingly fixing the issue with small category ranges from the last version.
+Increasing the number of hidden layers only decreased accuracy on both databases, for reasons I don't fully understand - maybe the complexity was too high, increasing the "entropy" and turning overal results more even?